bibit010/haircheck_script/README.md

 ### Instructions to Run the Python Script

-1. **Open Terminal**: You can quickly open it by pressing `Command + Space` and typing "Terminal" to find and open it.
+1. **Open Terminal**: You can quickly open it by: pressing `Command + Space` and typing "Terminal" to find and open it.

 2. **Make sure you have Git installed**: You can check by typing: